Zhaoxinxinzi/Zhaoxinxinzi.github.io/_pages/about.md

 ---
 permalink: /
-title: "I'm a third year undergraduate student from Institute of Information Engineering, University of Chinese Academy of Sciences, China.
-My research interest includes Privacy-Preserving Computing, Backdoor Attack, Computer Vision, Large Models and SafeAI."
+title: "Welcome to My Personal Page!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
+I'm a third year undergraduate student from Institute of Information Engineering, University of Chinese Academy of Sciences, China.
+My research interest includes Privacy-Preserving Computing, Backdoor Attack, Computer Vision, Large Models and SafeAI.

 I am very fortunate to be advised by [Prof.Xiaojun Chen] (https://people.ucas.ac.cn/~0040771) of Data Security Laboratory from Institute of Information Engineering, University of Chinese Academy of Sciences, China.